NateTheGreatt/bitECS/README.md

 const eid = addEntity(world)
 const eid2 = addEntity(world)

-// remove entities from the world (deferred until any system runs) removeEntity(world, eid2)
+// remove entities from the world removeEntity(world, eid2)

 // add components to the new entities in the world addComponent(world, Position, eid) addComponent(world, Velocity, eid)

-// remove components from entities in the world (deferred until any system runs) removeComponent(world, Velocity, eid)
+// remove components from entities in the world removeComponent(world, Velocity, eid)

 // there are no component getters or setters